helloimali/LearningSwift/readme.md

-node.js backend is created and fully connects to the database and table node.js backend can succesffully edit the database index.html can now send a post reqest that will add the chars to database
+node.js backend is created and fully connects to the database and table node.js backend can succesffully edit the database index.html can now send a post reqest that will add the chars to database index.html is now connected to a heroku server